Danim3D/Godot-4-QuickPluginManager/README.md

 This version is updated to work with Godot 4

-forked from original 3.x version https://github.com/mastermarkus/QuickPluginManager
+forked from original Godot 3.x version https://github.com/mastermarkus/QuickPluginManager

 - Faster plugin management without going deep into Godot's plugin settings
 - The button appear in upper-right corner (when you activate the plugin)